getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 	a: 2
 };

-var myObject = createObject( anotherObject );
+var myObject = createAndLinkObject( anotherObject );

 myObject.a; // 2
 ```

 I do not share this strict opinion.
 I fully endorse the common partial-polyfill of `Object.create(..)` as shown above, and using it in your code even in pre-ES5.
-I'll leave it to you reader to make your own decision.
+I'll leave it to you to make your own decision.

 ### Links As Fallbacks?